 Stonnington Library and Information Service is an eSmart Library Service, recognising we are equipped to support our customers to use technology in a smart, safe and responsible way.

-We are proud to be an eSmart Library Service, recognising that we are equipped to support our customers to use technology in a smart, safe and responsible way. eSmart Libraries is one of the most significant community cybersafety programs ever undertaken in Australia, with nearly 75% of public libraries in Australia currently involved in the program.
+We are proud to be an eSmart Library Service, recognising that we are equipped to support our customers to use technology in a smart, safe and responsible way. eSmart Libraries is one of the most significant community cybersafety programs ever undertaken in Australia.

 The following list of websites are just some of the sites that are available to assist you with staying safe online.

 Bullying.
 No Way!